renmengye/renmengye.github.io/index.md

 * 2022/10: One [paper](https://arxiv.org/abs/2210.02615) accepted at MATH-AI workshop at NeurIPS.

-* 2022/10: One paper accepted at MemARI workshop at NeurIPS.
+* 2022/10: One [paper](research/2022/neural-network-online-training-with-sensitivity-to-multiscale-temporal-structure/jones-2022-neural.pdf) is accepted at MemARI workshop at NeurIPS.

 * 2022/09: I have moved to New York and officially joined NYU.